Spit68/Fresh-Intellivent-Sky/README.md

-# Fresh Intellivent Sky for Home Assistant
+# Fresh Intellivent Sky/Ice for Home Assistant

-A standalone Home Assistant integration for **Fresh Intellivent SKY** bathroom fans using Bluetooth Low Energy.
+A standalone Home Assistant integration for **Fresh Intellivent SKY** and **Intellivent ICE** bathroom fans using Bluetooth Low Energy.

 This integration combines the Home Assistant integration from `freshintelliventHacs` with the BLE communication code from `pyfreshintellivent`.
 The combined codebase no longer depends on the external Python library and has been extensively expanded with additional controls, diagnostics, firmware handling, connection management, and multi-device settings duplication.